qaware/dev-tool-kit/README.md

 Here, `<name>` must be a unique name, `<title>` is the button label, `<tooltip>` is the text for the button tooltip, `<icon>` is the [Font Awesome](https://fontawesome.com/v5.14.0/icons?d=gallery&m=free) icon, and `<body>` is the HTML source of the page.

+### Errors

+In case of a crash, a stack trace is written to the file `panic.txt` in the same directory as the executable.
+If you raise a bug report, please attach the content of this file.

 ## Development